[This post is part of a series on 1-on-1 organizing conversations.]

 No, you can’t be friends with everyone and neither is that the goal.
 The kind of workplace relationship I aim for with people in these casual 1-on-1s is to make it more than just a professional acquaintance but not as intimate as a “friendship” in the full sense.

 I try to build a relationship where we know some things about each other outside of work and can genuinely relate to each other and talk without necessarily being close, and one where we are able to talk openly about both the good and bad stuff that comes up at work.
-Most people have 2 or 3 things that they care most about in their life, like their kids or an intense hobby or a political issue, and knowing what those things are for people makes it easy to easier to relate to them and makes for smooth but not meaningless small talk.
-If you’ve talked with people about work before, beyond the banalities of specific job tasks, that makes it natural for either one of you to bring up a workplace issue when one arises.
+Most people have 2 or 3 things that they care most about in their life, like their kids or an intense hobby or a political issue, and knowing what those things are for people makes it easier to relate to them and makes for smooth but meaningful small talk that accompanies so much of the in-between moments you have with coworkers on the job.
+If you and your coworkers can talk freely and can share what’s on your mind, that makes it natural for either one of you to bring up a workplace issue when one arises.

 “None of My Coworkers Are Radical”